MichelVGameMaker/HitBoxes_gml/README.md

 ## WELCOME!
 HitLib is a library I have built over 2 projects to process hiting/hurting enemies or other entities called 'hurtable'.
 The library comes with many options and is quite ok...
 I think.
-HitLib is a library I have built over 2 projects to process hiting/hurting enemies or other entities called 'hurtable'.
-The library comes with many options and is quite ok...
-I think.

 ## FEATURES:
 - add Hurtable behavior by parenting or attach Hurt Boxes to instances.